Why I Chose the Name 'Discreet Ketamine'

 The Gap Between Evidence and Access

 The clinical evidence for ketamine in treatment-resistant depression, anxiety, and PTSD is strong and growing.
 But evidence alone does not get patients into treatment.
-I was seeing a pattern: people who had read the research, who had tried multiple antidepressants without adequate relief, who understood that ketamine might help -- but who could not bring themselves to walk into a clinic.
+I was seeing a pattern: people who had read the research, who had tried multiple antidepressants without adequate relief, who understood that ketamine might help, but who could not bring themselves to walk into a clinic.
 For a deeper look at how ketamine compares to traditional options, see our article on ketamine vs. antidepressants.

 The reasons varied, but a theme emerged.
 A healthcare worker in a small town did not want to be seen entering a ketamine clinic by a colleague or a patient.
 An executive worried that word would get back to his board.
 A mother did not want to explain to other parents at school pickup where she had been.
 A veteran felt that seeking mental health treatment conflicted with an identity he had built around self-reliance.